-Comment: The Head of Quality Management visited FWF's annual conference, the Swiss Stakeholder meeting and participated in FWF and BSCI webinars.
-Other staff in direct contact with suppliers, e.g. technicians and the Head of Production are briefed by her.
+Comment: Albiro participated in the Swiss Stakeholder meeting, FWF and BSCI webinars.
+Other staff in direct contact with suppliers, e.g. technicians and the Head of Production are briefed by the team through the weekly (Wednesday) meetings and sharing of documents like the social report.